 1. Payment of Fees

-EC English will only issue a Confirmation of Enrolment (CoE) to support a student visa application process when the initial payment of tuition and non-tuition fees as set out in the invoice is made.
+A Confirmation of Enrolment (CoE) will only be issued to support a student visa application process when the initial payment of tuition and non-tuition fees as set out in the invoice is made.
 If a visa application is rejected, the rejection letter and request for refund should be sent to EC at least 7 days prior to the agreed course commencement date so EC can refund any prepaid course fees minus up to the lesser amount of AU$500 or 5% of prepaid tuition fees to cover any non-refundable fees.

 EC reserves the right to change details of its services, including courses, facilities, schools, accommodation, and course dates, where circumstances beyond EC's control necessitate such changes or where the number of enrolments is not enough to operate a course viably.